My New Year’s Wishes for the Chronically Ill

 Posted Dec 27, 2013

 As we reflect on the year that’s passing, it’s not unusual to formulate wishes and resolutions for the new year.
 I’m not much for resolutions anymore (I wrote about this in “Top 10 New Year’s Resolutions that Nobody Will Keep”), but I do have hopes and wishes for me and for my readers.

-May your family and friends realize how important it is for you to feel listened to and believed when you talk about your illness, your limitations, and your disappointments.
+May your family and friends be attentive when you talk about your illness, your limitations, and your disappointments.

 May you accept with grace that some family and friends may never understand what you’re going through.

 Some people can’t handle being around the chronically ill because it triggers their own fears about illness and mortality.
 I’ve worked hard not to take it personally when family and friends “go missing,” because it only makes me feel worse physically and mentally.
 With as much grace and courage as I can muster, I let those people slip out of my life.
 I’ve done this with a couple of close relatives.
 It was hard at the time but, in the long run, it’s better for me to work on being content with my life as it is than to be around people who are uncomfortable or in denial about my illness.

 May you find a doctor who will work with you as a partner in your health care—especially one who isn’t intimidated if you’re more of an expert on some aspects of your illness than he or she is.